nauarchus/Marcion_Evangelion/README.md

 > Bilby, Mark G. "Normalized Datasets of Roth's Reconstruction of Marcion's Gospel." *Journal of Open Humanities Data* 7.27 (2021): 1–6. [doi:10.5334/johd.57](https://doi.org/10.5334/johd.57)

 > Bilby, Mark G. "Normalized Datasets of Klinghardt's and Nicolotti's Reconstructions of Marcion's Gospel." *Journal of Open Humanities Data* 7.32 (2021): 1–6. [doi:10.5334/johd.70](https://doi.org/10.5334/johd.70)

+> Bilby, Mark G. The First Gospel, the Gospel of the Poor: A New Reconstruction of Q and Resolution of the Synoptic Problem based on Marcion's Early Luke.
+Clavis Consulting, LLC (Kansas): Kansas City, 2020/2025.